The SunSoft wiki last edited by Mento on 09/02/14 07:20PM

 Like many other developers at the time, their first Famicom games were ports of their arcade games.
 The first Famicom game Sunsoft released was in fact Super Arabian.
-A lot of these ports were far from what you would call good games unfortunately, as was the case with most of their first original games as well.
-Sunsoft actually pretty much started out as a shovel-ware company, with many of their games being quick cash-ins of popular Japanese licenses and mahjong games and such.
-It wasn't until the late 80s and early 90s that Sunsoft's games really started to stand out against the competition.
+Sunsoft did not enjoy a sterling reputation early on, with many of their games being quick cash-ins of popular Japanese licenses and mahjong games.
+It wasn't until the late 80s and early 90s that SunSoft's games really started to stand out against the competition.

 Sunsoft was also one of few companies aside from Nintendo themselves that actually corrected their games for the PAL market, so the sound and graphics in their games are reproduced correctly in the PAL region as well.
 Usually companies would just release the NTSC version in the PAL region, not bothering to optimize the games to 50hz, making the games run around 20% slower in the PAL region.
 It wasn't until the N64 that this became standardized.